JaeWong91/MyMovie/README.md

 - Time stamps to show when a review was added and edited - [codegrepper.com](https://www.codegrepper.com/code-examples/python/datetime+today)

+- Pagination on movie list page - Guidance and assistance from my mentor, Spencer Barriball

 ### Content
 - All Movie information were obtained from [IMDB](https://www.imdb.com/?ref_=nv_home), arguably the most popular movie website.
 - The Home page background image was taken from by a user named "Felix Mooneeram" on [unsplash.com](https://unsplash.com/s/photos/movie).